semanticsean/ATAT/README.md

 Enables AI agents to read and interpret text from PDFs, expanding the range of document formats the agents can handle.

 # 🎨 Customizable HTML/CSS Dashboard
-Uses CSS so you can customize look and feel very easily.
+Uses CSS so you can customize look and feel easily.
 Add your logo easily in /static.

 # ⏳⚡️ TIME TRAVEL for Spectrum People
-The inspiration behind @@ is, in part, from my own struggles with being on the spectrum and having a weak model for how people will feel when I say things.
+The inspiration behind @@ is, in part, from my struggles with being on the spectrum and having a weak model for how people will feel when I say things.
 I've always wanted to "time travel" to see their reaction and be able to adjust if it's not good.
-Being able to summon an agent from within an email enables me to do just that, and I do it all the time now.
-It's like practcing the world before it happens. @@
+Being able to summon an agent from within an email enables me to do just that, and I frequently do it now.
+It's like practicing the world before it happens. @@

 # Additional benefits:

 * Thread Indexing to prevent duplicative sending, even if user marks things unread, resesnds, etc.
-* Error handling and error email sending with customizable text content
+* Error handling, ubiquitous print statements, and error email sending with customizable text content.
 * All LLM instructions centralized into JSON files for easy, rapid modification of behaviors.
 * Image prompt, keywords, and other creature comforts for development in the agent profiles
 * Tools in tools folder including a thread-reconciler for restoring processed_threads.json, and a vars_tester.py if you want to test vars before sending.